den-is/den-is/README.md

 #### About me

-- 🤖 Expert DevOps engineer
+- 🤖 Lead Platform engineer
 - ⚙️ Automation of everything the GitOps way
 - 📝 Go and Python developer
 - 📚 I love reading Sci-Fi